rakhimov/scram/doc/probability_analysis.rst

 Approximate calculations are implemented to reduce the calculation time.
 However, the users must be aware of the limitations and inaccuracies of approximations [WakXX]_.
+If approximate calculations yield probability values above one, the result is adjusted to one.
+In this special case,
+appropriate warnings are given in the final report.

 The Rare-Event Approximation